 Name Age Position Held With the Company

-Arie Belldegrun, M.D., FACS 73 Chair of the Board
+Arie Belldegrun, M.D., FACS 74 Chair of the Board

-Elizabeth Barrett 60 Director and Chief Executive Officer
+Elizabeth Barrett 61 Director and Chief Executive Officer

-Cynthia M. Butitta 68 Director
+Cynthia M. Butitta 69 Director

-Fred E. Cohen, M.D.
-66 Director
+Fred E. Cohen, M.D., D.Phil.
+67 Director

 Stuart Holden, M.D.
-80 Director
+81 Director

-Ran Nussbaum 47 Director
+James A. Robinson, Jr 54 Director

 Leana Wen, M.D., M.SC.
-40 Director
+41 Director

-Dan Wildman 66 Director
+Daniel G. Wildman 67 Director

 Arie Belldegrun, M.D., FACS has served as our Chair since December 2012.
-Dr. Belldegrun is a research professor, holds the Roy and Carol Doumani chair in urologic oncology, and director of the UCLA Institute of Urologic Oncology at the David Geffen School of Medicine at UCLA.
-Prior to joining UCLA, he was a research fellow at the National Cancer Institute/National Institute of Health in surgical oncology and immunotherapy under Dr. Steven A. Rosenberg, Dr. Belldegrun has more than 20 years of experience in the life science and biotech industry.
-Dr. Belldegrun is a co-founder of Allogene Therapeutics, Inc., a public biopharmaceutical company, and has served as executive chair of its board of directors since November 2017.
-Dr. Belldegrun has also served as chair of Kronos Bio, Inc., since November 2017.
-From March 2014 until October 2017, Dr. Belldegrun served as president and chief executive officer of Kite Pharma, Inc. and as a member of its board of directors from June 2009 until October 2017.
-Dr. Belldegrun currently serves as chairman of Bellco Capital LLC, a position he has held since 2004, as chairman and partner of Two River Group, a position he has held since June 2009, as co-chairman of Breakthrough Properties LLC and Breakthrough Services, L.L.C., a position he has held since April 2019, as a director of Byheart, Inc., a position he has held since October 2019, as adirector of Iconovir Bio, Inc., a position he has held since June 2020, and as a director of Ginkgo Bioworks, a position he has held since September 2021.
-Dr. Belldegrun has also served as senior managing director of Vida Ventures, LLC since November 2017.
-Dr. Belldegrun previously served as a director of Teva Pharmaceutical Industries Ltd. from March 2013 until January 2017, chairman of Arno Therapeutics, Inc. from March 2008 until January 2017, a director of Capricor Therapeutics, Inc. from September 2009 until November 2013, and a director of Sonacare Medical, LLC from October 2009 until October 2014. in 1996, he founded Agensys, Inc., a biotechnology company, where he served as its founding chairman from 1996 to 2001, and continued to serve on the board until 2007 when it was acquired by Astellas Pharma Inc. Dr. Belldegrun was also the founding vice-chairman of the board of directors and chairman of the scientific advisory board of Cougar Biotechnology, Inc., from 2003 to 2009, when it was acquired by Johnson & Johnson.
-Dr. Belldegrun completed his M.D. at the Hebrew University Hadassah medical school in Jerusalem, Israel, his post graduate studies in immunology at the Weizmann Institute of Science, Israel, and his residency in urologic surgery at Harvard Medical School.
-Dr. Belldegrun has authored several books in oncology and more than 500 scientific and medical papers related to urological cancers, immunotherapy, gene therapy, and cancer vaccines.
-Dr. Belldegrun is certified by the American Board of Urology and the American Association of Genitourinary Surgeons.
-Our board believes Sr. Belldegrun's business and medical knowledge and experience qualify him to serve on our Board of Directors.
+Dr. Belldegrun is a co-founder of Allogene Therapeutics, a public biopharmaceutical company, and has served as Executive Chairman of its board of directors since November 2017.
+From March 2014 until October 2017 Dr. Belldegrun served as the President and Chief Executive Officer of Kite Pharma, Inc. and as a member of its board of directors from June 2009 until October 2017.
+Dr. Belldegrun currently serves as Chairman of Bellco Capital LLC (since 2004); Chairman and Partner of Two River (since June 2009); Co-chairman of Breakthrough Properties LLC and Breakthrough Services, L.L.C. (since April 2019); Chairman of Kronos Bio (since November 2017); Co-chairman of Symbiotic Capital (since June 2023); Director of Gingko Bioworks (since September 2021); and Director of ByHeart, Inc. (since October 2019).
+Dr. Belldegrun is also Senior Managing Director of Vida Ventures, LLC (since November 2017).
+Dr. Belldegrun is a Research Professor, holds the Roy and Carol Doumani Chair in Urologic Oncology, and is Founder and Director of the UCLA Institute of Urologic Oncology at the David Geffen School of Medicine at UCLA.
+Prior to joining UCLA, Dr. Belldegrun was at the National Cancer Institute/NIH as a research fellow in surgical oncology and immunotherapy under Dr. Steven A. Rosenberg.
+He completed his MD at the Hebrew University Hadassah Medical School in Jerusalem, his post-graduate studies in Immunology at the Weizmann Institute of Science, and his residency in urologic surgery at Harvard Medical School.
+He has authored several books on oncology and more than 500 scientific and medical papers related to urological cancers, immunotherapy, gene therapy and cancer vaccines.
+He is certified by the American Board of Urology and the American Association of Genitourinary Surgeons.
+Our Board believes Sr. Belldegrun's business and medical knowledge and experience qualify him to serve on our Board.

 Elizabeth Barrett has served as our director and as our President and Chief Executive Officer since January 2019.
 Prior to joining UroGen, Ms. Barrett served as the Chief Executive Officer of Novartis Oncology and a member of the Novartis Executive Committee since February 2018.
 Prior to Novartis, Ms. Barrett served at Pfizer Inc. in various leadership capacities, most recently as the Global President of Oncology and, before that, as President of Global Innovative Pharma for Europe, President of the Specialty Care Business Unit for North America, and Regional President of United States Oncology.
 Prior to Pfizer, Ms. Barrett was Vice President and General Manager of the Oncology Business Unit at Cephalon Inc. Ms. Barrett received an M.B.A. degree in Business Administration-Marketing from Saint Joseph's University and a B.S. from the University of Louisiana.
-Ms. Barrett also currently serves on the boards of directors of Sage Therapeutics, Inc. and Allogene Therapeutics, Inc. Our Board believes Ms. Barrett's service as our Chief Executive Officer and her leadership of both large organizations and growing businesses qualifies her to serve on our Board.
+Ms. Barrett also currently serves on the boards of directors of Sage Therapeutics, Inc. and Allogene Therapeutics, Inc. Our Board believes Ms. Barrett's service as our Chief Executive Officer and her leadership of both large organizations and growing businesses qualify her to serve on our Board.